 Students majoring in American Studies must take a total of seven CAS courses in addition to the core courses:

 - Five of these courses must be taken in AM or within no more than two affiliated disciplines.
-Affiliated disciplines include African American studies, anthropology, archaeology, economics, English, geography, history, history of art & architecture, philosophy, political science, religion, sociology, and women’s, gender, & sexuality studies.
+Affiliated disciplines include African American studies, anthropology, archaeology, earth & environment, economics, English, history, history of art & architecture, philosophy, political science, religion, sociology, and women’s, gender, & sexuality studies.
 These courses must deal with aspects of the American experience and must be chosen in consultation with the director of undergraduate studies.

 - Two additional courses must be taken that explore the literature, culture, art, history, or politics of a single non-American society.
 Students are urged to fulfill this last requirement in conjunction with their work in a foreign language and its literature.
 For example, a student fulfilling his or her CAS language requirement in French would be encouraged to take additional courses in French literature, art, or history.
 This requirement may be fulfilled during study abroad.

 Majors complete their program of study by undertaking a one- or two-semester senior project.
 The senior project may take the form of a research seminar (CAS AM 501 or AM 502) or an individual Directed Study leading to a senior thesis based on original research or criticism (CAS AM 491 or AM 492).
 In lieu of a senior project, qualified seniors may undertake a two-semester honors thesis (CAS AM 401 and AM 402), which must be evaluated by a faculty committee.

 Students with a major in American Studies are encouraged to consider minors in affiliated departments in CAS or in other schools and colleges.
-Recommended areas of minors include visual arts, theatre arts, business administration, journalism, and communication studies.
+Recommended areas of minors include visual arts, theatre arts, business administration, journalism, and communication.